 - The purchase of supplies, materials, or articles ordinarily available

-- Work required to be done in accordance with provisions of the Walsh-Healey Public Contracts Act
+- Employees must perform work following the provisions of the Walsh-Healey Public Contracts Act

-- Special contracts as exempted by the Secretary of Labor when it serves the public interest, prevents injustice, undue hardship or to prevent the impairment of government business.
+- Special contracts as exempted by the Secretary of Labor when they serve the public interest, prevent injustice, undue hardship or prevent the impairment of government business.

-CWHSSA creates pay minimums, overtime and recording keeping standards that must be followed.
-According to the law, those covered under the law must be paid one and one-half of their basic rate of pay for all hours worked over 40 per workweek.
+CWHSSA creates pay minimums, overtime, and recording keeping standards that must be followed.
+The law mandates that individuals covered by it must receive one and one-half times their basic rate of pay for all hours worked over 40 in a workweek.
 Under the CWHSSA, contractors and subcontractors that intentionally violate the law may be fined, imprisoned or both.

 While this is a far-reaching law, it’s possible that your state has additional labor laws and rules about overtime.
 Always check with your state to make sure you understand your obligations and responsibilities.